How Cofense Achieved 100% Adoption and Found Contract Bliss

 Once I saw lronclad’s demo, it was on the top of our shortlist.
 Nobody else was even able to say they could meet all of our requirements.
 There were key features our teams needed to have.
 Can you accommodate these kinds of agreements?
 Do you have these integrations?
 Can you handle the volume?

 We had at least 3-4 demos with Ironclad, and they were awesome.
 After the initial demo with me, I brought in my team members for a second demo.
 For those who couldn’t make it, we had a third demo.
 Then we had a fourth demo for our procurement team.
 If I could‘ve chosen Ironclad based on its demos, I would’ve done it.

 Once I saw Ironclad’s demo, it was on the top of our shortlist.
 Nobody else was even able to say they could meet all of our requirements.

 What have been the biggest differences between your previous CLM solution and Ironclad?

 I live and breathe Ironclad.
 It’s so much easier and more efficient to use.
 Sales and Procurement are now a lot happier with Legal’s turnaround time and the visibility into their contracts.

 One of the things I absolutely love about Ironclad is the reporting function.
 We track many different types of metrics, like volume and the types of contracts we work on.
 With Ironclad, I put a start date and an end date, and it gives me charts and graphs that contain all the data that we need.

-How do you ensure widespread adoption after the difficulty with your previous contract management system?
+How do you ensure widespread adoption of contract management technology?